 The rue du Mont Cenis allegedly follows the route taken by Saint Denis as he carried his head north.
 Every seven years a procession marched along this route from the Basilica of Saint Denis to the church of Montmartre, a tradition maintained for a thousand years until the Revolution ended it in 1789.

 At 12 rue Cortot is the Museum of Montmartre, still surrounded by the garden where Auguste Renoir painted his famous Swing.
 Several artists had studios in this building, including Renoir, Suzanne Valadon and her son Maurice Utrillo.
-The museum, a delightful old slice of Montmartre with its charming memorablia preserved in situ, is periodically threatened with closure—all the more reason to visit it as soon as possible.
+The museum, a delightful old slice of Montmartre with its charming memorablia preserved in situ, was recently renovated (in 2014).

 Farther on, along rue des Saules to the right is Montmartre’s small, celebrated vineyard.
 Its autumn harvests, usually on the first Saturday of October, are accompanied by music and colorful processions of winemakers from all over France and as far beyond as Japan.
 The wine is pressed in the cellar of the Mairie (the 18th arrondissement City Hall), the bottle labels are painted by local artists, and the money raised from its sale goes to charity.